colehearld/GrooveGuru/README.md

 **Note: In order to use GrooveGuru you MUST have a spotify account and be logged in on the browser**

 ### Step 1: Update Spotify Dataset Path
 In order to run GrooveGuru successfully, you need to configure the local path to the Spotify dataset.
 Navigate to `engine.py` and locate the `spotify_data_path` variable.
 Update its value with the path to your local dataset.
+The dataset can be found [here](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks)

 ```python
 # engine.py